blankenshipgm/Gitinstruction/README.md

 1. On the command line write "git push -u origin new".
 This will attempt to push the new branch to the repository.
 2. Before the branch can be pushed you will have to enter your git login credentials again.
 3. Then you can go back to the hello-world repository on git.
-4. Near the top of the screen you will see a new change and a button that says "Compare & Pull Request".
+4. Near the top of the screen, you will see a new change and a button that says "Compare & Pull Request".
-5. Click on that button and then at the bottom there will be a button called "Create Pull Request", click it.
+5. Click on that button, and then at the bottom there will be a button called "Create Pull Request", click it.
 ### Merge Main With Branch
 1. After clicking the "Create Pull Resquest", click the button that says "Merge Pull request".
 ### Congratulations!